asauliya/HotelRent/README.md

 # React JS App
-Used ReactJS, Bootstrap to create a fronted end web application hotel which shows availble hotel in different cities.
+Used ReactJS, Bootstrap to create a fronted end web application which shows availble hotel in different cities.